-Sasha Berleman, Ph.D., Fire Ecologist at Bouverie Preserve, joined ACR in October 2015.
-Sasha is the lead for the new Fire Ecology Program.
-She recently completed a PhD in Scott Stephens’ wildland fire science research lab at UC Berkeley.
-She conducted her PhD research on prescribed fire use in California landscapes for restoration of ecosystem health.
-She has been an active participant in Prescribed Fire Training Exchanges (TREX) since 2010, with most being located in Northern California (Mt Shasta and Klamath regions).
-She is a qualified firefighter with “Fire Effects Monitoring” and “Squad Boss” taskbooks and approximately 600 hours of hands-on prescribed fire experience.
-In addition to her PhD work, she has been actively involved in fire ecology and fire-use in the North Bay region since 2011, planning prescribed fire and monitoring projects with managers at Mitsui Ranch of Sonoma Mountain Ranch Preservation Foundation and at Pepperwood Preserve.
+Sasha Berleman, Ph.D., Fire Ecologist, leads ACR's Fire Ecology Program.
+She has her PhD in wildland fire science from UC Berkeley.
+She conducted her graduate research on prescribed fire use in California landscapes for restoration of ecosystem health.
+She has been an active participant in Prescribed Fire Training Exchanges (TREX) since 2010, with most being located in Northern California (Shasta, Trinity and Klamath regions).
+She is a wildland firefighter with “Fire Effects Monitoring” and “Squad Boss” qualifications.
+She spent summer 2017 on the Redding Interagency Hotshot Crew and has approximately 600 hours of hands-on prescribed fire experience.
 Sasha is a board member of the Central Coast Prescribed Fire Council.

 Julianne Bradbury, Resource Ecologist at Modini Mayacamas Preserves, joined ACR in May 2017.
 She has a B.A. in Biology from Sonoma State University, where she studied the impacts of management decisions on a variety of wildlife species in oak woodland, vernal pool, and coastal prairie habitats.
 In partnership with the U.S. Geological Survey, the National Parks Service, and Mountains Restoration Trust, she contributed independent research and restoration support to the Cloud Forest Restoration Project on Santa Rosa Island in the summer of 2016.
 Julianne has been an active research, stewardship, and environmental education volunteer with local conservation organizations, including Pepperwood Preserve and Laguna de Santa Rosa Foundation, since 2012.
 Julianne was a key contributor to the creation of the Hatchery Education Program during her four years with the California Department of Fish and Wildlife.